SAP/fsm-shell/docs/validation.md

 In order to keep moderate size of fsm-shell package it doesn't include any library for JSON schema validation and consuming application must provide it to fsm-shell library when validation need to be enabled.
 Next chapter contains detailed instructions on how validation should be enabled and how to provide external library
-for JSON scehema validation to fsm-shell.
+for JSON schema validation to fsm-shell.

 When validation enabled it will be executed for each outgoing event when `shellSdk.emit` method called.
 In case if validation passed successfully, event will be sent to the host application.
 If validation fails then